KohlbacherLab/dnpm-dip-deployment/README.md

   # No other location entries!
 ```

-**Case: NGINX Broker with Polling Module (oubound-only HTTPS)**
+**Case: NGINX Broker with Polling Module (outbound-only HTTPS)**

-In this case, given that the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via the Polling Module (most likely running on the sme VM), the mutual TLS check might be discarded altogether.
+In this case, given that the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via the Polling Module
+ (most likely running on the same VM), the mutual TLS check might be discarded altogether.

 **Case: Samply Beam Connect**